 - By author: Ideally, the primary author or one of the co-authors will attend the conference and present their contribution.
 This is the classical way of participating in conferences, and authors gain the greatest professional benefits.

-- By colleague: If the primary author or any of the co-authors cannot attend, then a qualified colleague may present the paper.
+- By colleague: If the primary author or any of the co-authors cannot present, then a qualified colleague may present the paper.
 A qualified colleague is one who is familiar with the technical field, and is capable of discussing the issues.
 The primary author or co-authors would miss the technical interaction, but fulfill professional obligations.
-Note: A full regular registration must be paid even if the qualified colleague is an author of another (different) paper in the conference.
+Note: A full author registration must be paid even if the qualified colleague is an author of another (different) paper in the conference.

 In case an unexpected situation occurs, such as visa applications problems or travel restrictions, authors may contact ISIE2020 Chairs (sending an email to firstname.lastname@example.org) in order to consider alternative way to present the work.